In our Business Talks series, we look at some of the challenges of being a freelancer and give you some tips to help you know when the price is right…

 Should you ever work for free?

-Over the past decade, unpaid work has been somewhat of a hot button topic, mainly because of controversial unpaid internships in creative industries and the media.
-For careers like journalism, writing the odd article for free can be a good route into to gaining experience if you’re just starting out.
+Over the past decade, unpaid work has been somewhat of a hot button topic, mainly because of unpaid internships in creative industries and the media.
+For careers such as journalism, the odd article for free can be a good route into to gaining experience if you’re just starting out.
 But for everyone else, you should never feel like you need to work for free to gain ‘exposure’ or build a relationship with a client.
-This is your livelihood, and skilled labour – any labour, for that matter – deserves to be financially recognised.
+This is your livelihood, and skilled labour – any labour, for that matter – deserves to be paid for.